DaySmart/company-portal-netlify-cms/blog/content/blog/hello-world/hello-everyone/what-determines-name-in-md.md

 ---
-title: What determines name in MD
+title: What happens if I change this now
 date: 2021-07-07T14:47:36.294Z
 description: MD name here
 ---